 Claudia May, Ph.D., is an educator, author, poet, and spiritual director.
 She is a specialist in African American and Caribbean literature and theater, and Reconciliation Studies.
 She received her Ph.D. from the University of California, Berkeley.
 For more than a decade, she has ministered to leaders of color serving on the front line of ministry.
 Dr. May has also partnered with congregations and denominations, examining how communities can apply biblical principles to building empowering relationships across cultures.
 She also leads courses and facilitates workshops on how self-care/God-care strategies can transform one’s vision for ministry.
-She is a member of Spiritual Directors International.
-Dr. May is currently the Program Director and Associate Professor of Reconciliation Studies at Bethel University, St. Paul, Minnesota.
+Dr. May is currently the Program Director and Professor of Reconciliation Studies, and the Executive Director of the Center for Community Engaged Learning at Bethel University, St. Paul, Minnesota.

 Dr. May has taught in higher education for more than seventeen years in the US and the UK.
 She has lectured on sports and spirituality, African American literature and Christian expression, religious sentiments in the blues, Christian discipleship formation, creative and non-fiction writing as a gateway to Christian spiritual practices, and writing as an avenue for personal healing.
 She also lectures on how individuals can forge an intimate relationship with God through prayer and reflective writing.
 She has presented papers in UK seminaries such as the Queen’s Foundation, Birmingham; St. John’s College, York; and the University of Birmingham on the intersection between popular culture and religious expression.